 If you are in the habit of eating your evening meal fairly early on, you may feel that you need a snack before bed to keep you going through the night and prevent you from waking up.
 However, in order to avoid disturbing sleep or weight gain, it is necessary to opt for the right type of snack to ease nighttime hunger.
 Analyze some of the below-mentioned tips before opting for bedtime snack:

 - Is it really required? – It is important to think about if you are really hungry.
 Are you simply eating mindlessly as a way to relax after a tiring day?
 Will you wake up before breakfast if you don’t have a snack or is it just extra calories that are not actually required.
-If night hunger is a true problem for you, then a snack may be necessary.
+A snack may be necessary if night hunger is a true problem for you.
 However, it is essential to make this snack as healthy as possible and low in calories and fat to keep unwanted weight gains far away.

 - A healthy bedtime snack and good night’s sleep– For some people, bedtime snack is the best sleep aid no matter what, whilst others will find certain foods make sleep more difficult.
 If you need a pre-sleep snack, you should try a few different options to observe which is the best for you.
 Above all, bedtime snacks should be healthy, nutritious and ideally low in calories, especially if you are conscious about your weight.

 - i)Carbohydrate-based snacks: These are thought to be the natural sleep remedies to get a good night’s sleep.
 It makes you feel tired, which is why you often feel drowsy after the meals largely containing carbohydrates.
 Health wise, it is best to choose carbohydrates based on whole grains, as they are more fibrous, consists of more minerals and vitamins than refined sources.
 They also keep you energized for longer, and thus the chances of midnight hunger are less.